 - Think about the points that you want to get across about yourself in the interview.

 - Prepare descriptive stories that you can tell about yourself in the interview.

-- If possible, do a Mock Interview with a CCE counselor.
+- If possible, do a Practice Interview with a CCE counselor.

 - Find out the dress code for the interview.